 Biography

-After completing her Master’s degree in composition in France, she studied at the prestigious Cursus IRCAM.
-In Paris, Justina Repečkaitė (b.1989) was an artist in residence at the Singer-Polignac Foundation, composer in residence with the ensemble Le Balcon (cond.
-Maxime Pascal) and held a scholarship at the International Centre of Nadia and Lili Boulanger.
-Later in Germany, she was an artist-in-residence at Villa Waldberta and at Schloss Wiepersdorf.
-In 2024, she was a composer-in-residence at the Cordes-sur-Ciel festival, and in 2025, artist-in-residence at the Lehtinen Foundation in Helsinki.
+Born in 1989, she completed her Master’s degree in composition in France before studying at the prestigious Cursus IRCAM.
+In Paris, she was an artist-in-residence at the Singer-Polignac Foundation, composer-in-residence with the ensemble Le Balcon (cond.
+Maxime Pascal) , and held a scholarship at the International Centre of Nadia and Lili Boulanger.
+Later, she continued her residencies in Germany at Villa Waldberta and Schloss Wiepersdorf, in 2024 at the Cordes-sur-Ciel festival, and in 2025 at the Lehtinen Foundation in Helsinki.

 Both her compositions Chartres (2012) for string orchestra and Tapisserie (2015) for chamber ensemble represented Lithuania in World Music Days and International Rostrum of Composers

-Justina’s music and interview feature in the Radio France programme Création Mondiale.
-She has also given interviews for RTS, RPPT, Forum Opera, the Lithuanian Culture Institute, and the Composers on Air podcast.
+Justina’s music and interview feature in the Radio France programme Création Mondiale, and she has also been interviewed by RTS, RPPT, Forum Opera, LRT klasika, the Lithuanian Culture Institute, and the Composers on Air podcast.
 Her music has been broadcast by ARTE and Medici, and is available on Spotify.

-Repečkaitė’s composition La muë (2024) for serpent, children’s choir & electronics, part of the project Janus, co-commissioned by Ircam & the Centre of Baroque Music Versailles, was performed at Ircam Espro with the virtual acoustics of the Royal Chapel of the Palace of Versailles.
-La muë has been awarded as part of the 2024 Lithuanian Composers’ Works of the Year.
+Awarded as part of the 2024 Lithuanian Composers’ Works of the Year, Repečkaitė’s composition La muë (2024) for serpent, children’s choir, and electronics—part of the project Janus and co-commissioned by Ircam and the Centre of Baroque Music Versailles—was performed at Ircam Espro using the virtual acoustics of the Royal Chapel of the Palace of Versailles.

 In 2026, her new work commissioned by Radio France will be premiered by accordionist Vincent Lhermet at the Festival Présences in Paris.